nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 ### Data awaiting filing

-Where data exists in a provider system workflow that would have been included as part of the bundle returned had it been integrated in the system, then this **MUST** be sent in a separate list to the rest of the entries.
-The list **MUST** be sent using the appropriate list.code relevant to the type of resource that it contains as defined in the guidance for that resource group and **MUST** be populated using the data awaiting filing warning code from the above table.
-The associated text **MUST** also be added into the note field when the code is used.
-This will allow consuming systems to be able to display the data and indicate that it has not been reviewed by an appropriate person at the providing practice.
+Where data exists in a provider system workflow that has not yet been integrated into the patient record, then it **MUST** not be sent.

 ## List elements ##